 Resources from related organizations and publishers

-Equator Network: The organization’s goal is to enhance the quality and transparency of health research.
-The site is a ‘one-stop-shop for writing and publishing high-impact health research.
-It includes toolkits on Writing research, Peer reviewing research and Teaching research skills plus a database on Health research reporting guidelines; also view the Library section.
+The organization’s goal is to enhance the quality and transparency of health research.
+The site is a “one-stop-shop for writing and publishing high-impact health research”.
+It includes toolkits on writing research, peer-reviewing research and teaching research skills plus a database on health research reporting guidelines; also view the Library section.

-Editage Insights: www.editage.com/insights/ Is a multilingual learning/discussion platform where researchers, authors & publishers can learn about all aspects of scholarly publishing, stay updated about the latest trends and, and seek & receive expert advice.
-Site contains sections on Manuscript preparation & Publication process plus numerous up-to-date articles and lists of Events and Training programs.
-It also contains a free personalized coaching option.
+A multilingual learning and discussion platform where researchers, authors and publishers can learn about all aspects of scholarly publishing, stay updated about the latest trends and, and seek and receive expert advice.
+The website contains sections on conducting research, manuscript writing, journal selection and submission, awaiting decision/post-publication and a ‘community’ option including a training academy.
 Registration is required but free.

 Instructions to Authors in the Health Sciences: Links to websites that provide instructions to authors for over 6,000 journals in the health and life sciences.
-All links are to ‘primary sources’ – to publishers and organizations with editorial responsibilities for the titles.
-Access is via title/alphabetical listing or subject keyword or journal title searching.
+All links are to ‘primary sources’, so they go to publishers and organizations with editorial responsibilities for the titles.
+Access is via title/alphabetical listing, subject keyword or journal title searching.

-Oxford University Press – Library Resource Center (https://global.oup.com/academic/librarians/) is the central point for all OUP self-serve training materials.
+The Oxford University Press (OUP) Library Resource Center is the central point for all OUP self-serve training materials.
 The Navigating Research section discusses how academic users understand, discover, and utilize reference resources.
-The Learn About Your Resources, Manage Your Resources and Promote Your Resources sections focus on how to effectively use the OUP resources that are available via the R4L programmes including many found in the Reference Sources menus.
+The Learn About Your Resources, Manage Your Resources and Promote Your Resources sections focus on how to effectively use the OUP resources that are available via the Research4Life programmes, including many found in the Reference Sources menus.

 For more resources, have a look at Research4Life’s Web Bibliography in the Author Skills section of our Training portal.
-The bibliography contains more than 75 annotated links that are organized into topical sections: Multiple Topic Sites, Footnotes & Bibliographies, Intellectual Property: Copyright & Plagiarism, Publishing/Editing/Ethical Issues/Peer Review, Reading Scientific Papers, Research Resources, Submission of Research Papers & Writing Skills.
-Links are reviewed every 4-6 months.
+The bibliography contains more than 75 annotated links that are organized into topical sections: Multiple Topic Sites, Footnotes & Bibliographies, Intellectual Property: Copyright & Plagiarism, Publishing/Editing/Ethical Issues/Peer Review, Reading Scientific Papers, Research Resources, Submission of Research Papers and Writing Skills.
+Links are reviewed every four to six months.